-Based on the EU Regulation (EC) 216/2008, the EU Commission has issued, amongst others, the Commission Regulation (EU) 748/2012.
+Based on the EU Regulation (EC) 2018/1139, the Basis Regulation, the EU Commission has issued, amongst others, the Commission Regulation (EU) 748/2012.
 It lays down implementing rules for the airworthiness and environmental certification of aircraft and related products, as parts and appliances, as well as for the certification of design and production organisations.

 Annexed to this Regulation is the Annex I (Part 21) - Certification of aircraft and related products, parts and appliances.
 It also addresses design and production organizations in Section A (Technical Requirements) and in Section B (Procedures for Competent Authorities).

-This course will explain in general terms the legal and regulatory system, as defined in (EC) 216/2008 and in detail the requirements of Annex I (Part 21), as addressed by Subpart G (Production Organisation Approval) and Subpart F (Production without Production Organisation Approval), including the Acceptable Means of Compliance (AMC) and Guidance Material (GM).
+This course will explain in general terms the legal and regulatory system, as defined in (EC) 2018/1139 and in detail the requirements of (EU) 748/2012 Annex I (Part 21), as addressed by Subpart G (Production Organisation Approval), including the Acceptable Means of Compliance (AMC) and Guidance Material (GM).

 A basic understanding of the subjects dealt with in the training course is an advantage but not necessary.